 "We just have conversations with their class teachers, you know how much more chilled, focused, settled that they were.
-And I think happy because of having that outlet with somebody who wasn't to do with school, wasn't to do with their family...I know that they really looked forward to that session, got a lot out of it and it did transfer you know to their wider life beyond that precious time that they had...we had really positive outcomes and I think the children are still upbeat, they're still doing well so even though they haven't got that weekly hour [anymore] they're still riding that wave."
+And I think happy because of having that outlet with somebody who wasn't to do with school, wasn't to do with their family...I know that they really looked forward to that session, got a lot out of it and it did transfer you know to their wider life beyond that precious time that they had...we had really positive outcomes and I think the children are still upbeat, they're still doing well, so even though they haven't got that weekly hour [anymore] they're still riding that wave."
 (P5, stakeholder)

-Finally, participants felt that Time Matters had a positive social impact through friendship: "friendship at the core of it, because when you feel safe and you feel...a sense of belonging" (P1, stakeholder).
-Young people in their teens who had been attending Time Matters since they were young children gave many positive examples of friendship and described how socialising "got rid of the negative emotions that we feel...so that we can feel happier in the groups...and more comfortable" (P13, 12-15 years focus group).

-Draw, write and tell responses from children (aged 6-11 years) How I felt before I came to Time Matters...
-How I feel now that I come to Time Matters...
-P20: Sad and angry Sadand angry R2: Sad and angry and now that you've ans exit come to Time Matters you are...
-P20: Happy and excited R2: That is brilliant.
+Draw, write and tell responses from children (aged 6-11 years)

+P20: Sad and angry

+R2: Sad and angry and now that you've come to Time Matters you are...

+P20: Happy and excited

+R2: That is brilliant.
 And what would you say that Time Matters does to make you happy and excited.

 P20: They've been helping me.

+How I felt before I came to Time Matters...

+I gelt nervous and terriford and

 How I feel now that I come to Time Matters...

+I gell mou very

-How I felt before I came to Time Matters...
-P18: Anxious because I'd never met anyone and there are lots of new people...More confident...Cos I could talk about how I feel How I felt before I came to Time Matters...
-I gelt very shy and wouldn't speak most of the time because I had the worst anxiety as a little kid.
-I feel more confident and I feel like I can talk more.
+P18: Anxious because I'd never met anyone and there are lots of new people...More confident...Cos I could talk about how I feel.

+Please draw a picture and write about how you felt in this box the worst anxiety as a little kid.

+I gelt very shy and wouldn't speak

+Most of the tine because I had

+How I feel now that I come to Time Matters...

+Please draw a picture and write about how you feel now in this box feel like I can talk more.

+I feel more confident and I